Nice to meet you.

 Infrastructure asset management is a broad approach to maintaining physical assets such as water treatment plants, sewer lines, roads, bridges, and transportation.
 Large corporations like construction corporations and government agencies often use infrastructure asset management to manage important physical assets.
 The process usually focuses on the final stages of a facility's life cycle, such as maintenance, rehabilitation, and replacement.

-Even if a company's infrastructure assets are tangible, these assets still need to be closely monitored, tracked, and managed using the right infrastructure asset management software.
+Even if a company's infrastructure assets are tangible, they still need to be closely monitored, tracked, and managed using the right infrastructure asset management software.
 This ensures proper preventative maintenance and helps collect critical analytical data that businesses can utilize to make data-driven decisions.

 IT Asset Management